 Large, plump leeks offer a gentle, sweet onion flavour that enhances many dishes.
 Finely chop them into soups, burger mixes, or Bolognese sauce, or braise with thyme until tender for a tasty side.
 Large leeks are $2.50–$3 each.

-Fennels, firm, crisp bulbs with a delicate aniseed flavour, are a winter favourite.
-They are delicious enjoyed raw or cooked.
-Shredded fennel adds a delightful crunch to winter salads.
-If cooking, enjoy fennel cut into wedges, braised or baked, and served with lamb shanks or a leg of lamb.
-This easy grape tomato, prawn, chilli & fennel linguine is a tasty mid-week meal.
+It's great when cut into wedges, and healthy too!, If cooking, enjoy fennel braised or baked, and served with lamb shanks or a leg of lamb.
+Make an easy grape tomato, prawn, chilli & fennel linguine which is a tasty mid-week meal.
 Large fennel bulbs are a bargain at $2-$2.50 each.

 Brussels sprouts are at their best when small, compact, and even in size — these are sweeter and more tender.
 Halve, quarter, or slice them for fast, even cooking, and be sure not to overcook to keep their flavour fresh and texture just right.
 This week, Brussels sprouts are $10–$13 a kilo, with the smaller sizes offering the best buy.

-Celeriac is a winter superstar—flavourful, versatile, and perfect for warming meals.
-Chop it into soups, casseroles, or roasts, or team it with potatoes for a creamy mash.
 Grate raw celeriac into a crunchy winter slaw or a classic French remoulade to serve with corned beef, fish, or crab cakes.
 For something extra comforting, try a creamy celeriac, leek & smoked fish chowder.
 Fresh and delicious celeriac is available for $8–$10 a head.

 Grab a handful of delicious roast chestnuts this season—they’re perfect for adding rich, nutty flavour to soups, casseroles, sauces, and puddings.
 Pair them with pumpkin, mushrooms, or cauliflower for a comforting, tasty soup that’s full of goodness.
 Chestnuts are available now for $10–$13 a kilo, depending on size and quality.